ErikKalkoken/evebuddy/README.md

 ## Description

-EVE Buddy is a multi-platform companion app for [Eve Online](https://www.eveonline.com/) players.
+EVE Buddy is a multi-platform companion app for [EVE Online](https://www.eveonline.com/) players.
 It provides the following key features:

-- **Character monitor**: Check current information about each of your characters, e.g. inspect the training queue of a character or browse it's assets.
-Export trained skills to clipboard in [PyFA](https://github.com/pyfa-org/Pyfa)-compatible format or to a CSV file (Windows and macOS).
+- **Character monitor**: Check current information about each of your characters, e.g. inspect the training queue of a character or browse its assets.
+Export trained skills to clipboard in [PyFA](https://github.com/pyfa-org/Pyfa)-compatible format or to a CSV file.
 - **Corporation monitor**: Check current information about each of your corporations: e.g. check wallets and assets.
-- **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views, e.g. find assets across of your characters or see which character has manufacturing slots available.
+- **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views, e.g. find assets across all of your characters or see which character has manufacturing slots available.
 - **Notifications**: Get notified on your desktop or mobile about new EVE communications and other important updates, e.g. a structure was attacked or a training queue became empty.
 - **New Eden search**: Search live on the game server, similar to in-game search bar, e.g. search for characters, corporations solar systems.
 - **Information windows**: Show additional information for most objects on screen, similar to in-game information windows, e.g. sender of a mail: